-We treat it like it’s a numbers game and wonder why our messages have gone flat.
+But most PR agencies treat it like it’s a numbers game.
+They take the information you gave them run it through a type of algorithm to figure out how to bring your story to new audiences and wonder why your messages have gone flat.
 We’re all guilty of the same practice.
-Write up a generally dull press release, develop a long list of journalists, then press send and release.
+Write up a generally dull press release, develop a long list of journalists, and press send.

 Return to Relationship Building

 Even though most journalists are on Twitter, checking their mobile phones hourly for the latest news, the relationship still matters.
 Take the time to call one journalist and learn what matters to him or her.
 You might find out you’ve got the right product or service for the magazines.

 PR campaign with a clear purpose

 If you’re hoping to get noticed or you need to write a press release because you have a package with a PR distribution company, these are not good reasons.

 I’ve written many press releases for minor software updates, and let’s face it if you’re not Apple, you won’t get must attention.
 If there isn’t a major update, this is usually not news.
 It’s not to say you won’t get a plug; it may take more work, but it could be worth the effort.
 What you’ll need is:

 - Have your “pitch” ready